Lemur: Log Parsing with Entropy Sampling and Chain-of-Thought Merging: Experiment

-Figure \ref{execution_time_for_various_datasets} presents a comprehensive analysis of the execution times for multiple algorithms: \model{}, Brain, Drain, IPLOM, Spell, and ULP, across various datasets comprising 2K data points each.
+Figure~\ref{execution_time_for_various_datasets} presents a comprehensive analysis of the execution times for multiple algorithms: \model{}, Brain, Drain, IPLOM, Spell, and ULP, across various datasets, comprising 2K data points each.
 This figure provides critical insights into the efficiency and scalability of these algorithms in processing data.
 Notably, the execution time of \model{} stands out for its relative brevity across the majority of the datasets.
-This is particularly evident when comparing the performance of the LEMUR algorithm, a component of \model{}, against other baseline methodologies.
-LEMUR demonstrates a significantly reduced execution time on several key datasets, including Hadoop, BGL, Windows, Android, and Mac, highlighting its efficiency and optimized processing capabilities.
+LEMUR demonstrates a significantly reduced execution time on several key datasets, including Hadoop, BGL, Windows, Andriod, and Mac, highlighting its efficiency and optimized processing capabilities.
 Furthermore, we extend this analysis to evaluate the performance scalability of these algorithms across four distinct datasets: BGL, HDFS, Android, and Spark.
-This extension, as depicted in Figure \ref{execution_time_for_various_dataset_size}, encompasses varying dataset sizes, thereby providing a more nuanced understanding of each algorithm's adaptability and performance under different data volume conditions.
-This comparative analysis is crucial for assessing the practical applicability of these algorithms in real-world scenarios where dataset sizes can vary significantly.
-The results from this extended analysis are instrumental in drawing conclusions about the overall efficiency and suitability of each algorithm for large-scale data processing in diverse contexts.
+This extension, as depicted in Figure~\ref{execution_time_for_various_dataset_size}, encompasses varying dataset sizes, thereby providing a more nuanced understanding of each algorithm's adaptability and performance under different data volume conditions in real-world scenarios where dataset sizes can vary significantly.

+Compared to all unsupervised methods, we have achieved more superior performance in the preliminary stage before employing LLM.
+Furthermore, compared to other LLM-based methods, which are mostly supervised, such as LogPPT and LLMParser, which are essentially inference after fine-tuning, the training process consumes more GPU resources for local deployment or involves larger data transmission over the network for closed-source ChatGPT.
+LEMUR achieves better results without fine-tuning the LLM.
+Whether for local deployment inference or remote API, it only utilizes GPU resources for inference, not for fine-tuning.
+Thus, it requires fewer GPU resources or less network latency in data transmission.
+In summary, LEMUR has achieved superior performance and unique advantages for unsupervised log parsing or supervised fine-tuning of LLM.